Doctor Who series 5: Design changes

 The series introduced a new logo, which was announced in October 2009.
 According to the BBC, it was the eleventh version of the show's logo.
 According to Moffat, the "DW" insignia in the shape of the TARDIS was "something really new".
 The logo was incorporated in a new title sequence, which was not revealed to an audience outside the BBC until the first transmission of "The Eleventh Hour"; previous press screenings and previews had used a variant of the previous sequence.
 Moffat wanted a new version of the theme music, and composer Murray Gold wanted it to "sound a bit reckless".
 The new version, composed by Gold, incorporated an electronic-trumpet melody and a faster tempo.
 Some fans disliked the new theme, and the BBC had received 70 complaints by 18 April 2010.
 A Doctor Who spokesman responded, "The arranger has made alterations to the music four times since 2005, so change is nothing new.
 It is important for the regeneration of the show to keep revisiting the score while always retaining the haunting and ground-breaking essence of the original".

 A new TARDIS prop was used, with the St John Ambulance logo which had been used in the early days of the show and the mid-1960s Peter Cushing films (of which Moffat was a fan).
 Moffat said that it was something he "really wanted to do", was for "no other reason than that [he] thought it was prettier", and he wanted the St John Ambulance sticker on the front.
 It is a brighter shade of blue, like Cushing's TARDIS.

 A new set of the TARDIS interior was designed, which Moffat estimated was three times larger than the previous set.
 Although he did not decide to create the new interior specifically for the new Doctor, the set designer was briefed to create a design which would suit Smith's Doctor.
 Moffat liked the old set, but thought it was time for a new one to "surprise people" and believed that the spirit of a new era was to change everything.
 Piers Wenger said that it took "quite a long time to get the design right", and they were careful not to make it too futuristic-looking since "futuristic" meant nothing to the Doctor.
 The set was designed by Edward Thomas.
 The previous TARDIS interior was shown at the beginning of "The Eleventh Hour"; the Time Rotor on the console had to be rebuilt, due to the explosive special effects used in "The End of Time".
 The sonic screwdriver is destroyed in "The Eleventh Hour" and a new version, with a green light and metal claws, was created.
 Smith liked to keep the prop with him, "twirling it around and flicking it", and broke four of them.
-The noise made by the screwdriver was added in post-production with a synthesizer.
+The noise made by the screwdriver was added in post-production with a synthesiser.
 Moffat described the changes as starting with a "clean slate", which made sense after the previous cast and crew had left.